jonathanolson/slither/notes/patterns.md

       - Of course, ignore identity automorphism
       - What if the pattern is equal when the automorphism is applied? (then we will rely on the "filter" later to remove it)
   -
-  - Have rule-image.ts write all of the files out based on pattern-set?
-    - Use puppeteer, provide a function that gives the image?
-    - Use svgo (minus the viewbox removal) to optimize the files
-  -
   - Potentially something that lists/gives "serialization" for pattern boards/mappings
   - Make a good "viewer" for patterns (ideally one we can scroll through though)
   -